sharmad-nachnolkar/tracker-blocking-browser-extension/README.md

 ---
 ### System Requirements
-This project needs node versions >= 10.x.x and npm >= 7.x.x
+This project needs node versions >= 12.x.x and npm >= 7.x.x

 ---
 ###  Limitations / Known Issues

  1. Currently the blocked trackers are internally tracked and displayed to the user at a `tab` level.
 Hence if user is navigating to multiple sites in the same tab, user will see the entire blocked tracker history on that tab.
 Can add a feature for user to see which trackers are blocked in the currently opened site.
+ 2. Edge case where fetch request for tracker fails is not handeld.
+Need to add a retry mechanism in this case which can retry the fetch request periodically for fixed number of times in case of failure.
- 2. The build is not tested in Safari since running a local build in Safari needs a XCode build.
-However since the project used the standard [WebExtensions APIs](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Browser_support_for_JavaScript_APIs) which are supported in Safari (>= 14), the build should be usable in Safari as well as is or with minor tweaks.
+ 3. The build is not tested in Safari since running a local build in Safari needs a [Xcode build (macOS / iOS app)](https://developer.apple.com/documentation/safariservices/safari_web_extensions/running_your_safari_web_extension).
+However since this project uses the standard [WebExtensions APIs](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Browser_support_for_JavaScript_APIs) which are supported in Safari (>= 14), the build should be usable in Safari as well as is or with minor tweaks.
- 3. This extension is tested in Firefox, Chrome, Edge browsers.
+ 4. This extension is tested in Firefox, Chrome, Edge browsers.
 However, an exhaustive testing across different versions of these browsers can be done by using tools like BrowserStack.
- 4. Currently `beacon` type requests are not intercepted.
+ 5. Currently `beacon` type requests are not intercepted.
 This is because chromium based browser use `ping` and does not support `beacon`.
 A conditional browser based check needs to be added to support `beacon` request on on Firefox.
- 5. This extensions has not been tested on mobile version of browsers.
+ 6. This extensions has not been tested on mobile version of browsers.

 ---